raquo/Airstream/README.md

 Airstream has a very generic design, but is primarily intended to serve as a reactive layer for unidirectional dataflow architecture in UI components.
 As such, it is not burdened by features that cause more problems than they solve in frontend development, such as backpressure and typed effects.

 I created Airstream because I found existing solutions were not suitable for building reactive UI components.
 My original need for Airstream was to replace the previous reactive layer of [Laminar](https://github.com/raquo/Laminar), but I'll be happy to see it used by other reactive UI libraries as well.
-Laminar in general is well modularized, and you can definitely reuse other bits and pieces of it, for example [Scala DOM Types](https://github.com/raquo/scala-dom-types).
+Another piece of Laminar you can reuse is [Scala DOM Types](https://github.com/raquo/scala-dom-types).

 ```
-"com.raquo" %%% "airstream" % "0.8"
+"com.raquo" %%% "airstream" % "0.8.0"
 ```